 Claiming for only one investment property may be seemingly straightforward, however for several properties the process can become very complicated.
 One way of simplifying the paperwork is to have your property manager organise and pay all contractors, rates and other expenses.
 That way, at the end of the financial year you will only have to hand over the Income & Expenditure report along with any loan and legal details.

 It can be a shock to look over all the expenses you have paid out over the year.
 Especially your property management fees.
-If your management company takes a percentage that can really add up! :Different has a flat rate.
-No surprises, just peace of mind.
-Want to see how :Different compares?
-Use our savings calculator to find out.
+If your management company takes a percentage that can really add up!

 If your property has been unoccupied for an extended period of time during the year and you’re without rental income, you may be out of pocket by a lot.
 Something to consider for next financial year would be landlord insurance, a totally claimable expense.

 It’s a really good idea to get in the habit of keeping on top of your investment property tax deductions and claiming what you are entitled to.
 Not only will it end up costing you less with your accountant (they charge top dollar to sort through a shoebox of receipts), you’ll stay in the ATO’s good books and increase your tax refund.

 Disclaimer: The information provided on this blog is for general informational purposes only.
 All information is provided in good faith; however, we do not account for specific situations, facts or circumstances.
 As such, we make no representation or warranty of any kind whatsoever, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information presented.

 This blog may also contain links to other sites or content belonging to or originating from third parties.
 We do not investigate or monitor such external links for accuracy, adequacy, validity, reliability, availability or completeness, and therefore, we shall not be liable and/or held responsible for any information contained therein.